-When you help your parent choose a nursing home, you do so expecting the environment to be safe for them.
-Sadly, this won’t always happen and resident on resident abuse can occur.
+When you help your parent choose a nursing home, you expect the environment to be safe for them.
+Sadly, this won’t always happen, and resident-on-resident abuse can occur.

 The effects of resident on resident abuse are not just physical.
 It will also have a psychological impact.
 The victim is likely to feel stressed and anxious, and they feel unsafe in their environment.
 Ultimately, this may mean the patient has to move, which brings additional anguish and distress.

 If a relative of yours is the victim of a resident on resident attack or abuse, it’s vital you understand your legal rights and the obligations of the nursing home.

-While compensation cannot undo the effects of the resident assault or abuse, a legal case can have other positive effects.
+While compensation cannot undo the effects of the resident abuse, a legal case can have other positive effects.
 This may include the home being forced to put preventative measures in place to prevent similar attacks.
-Or helping to facilitate a relocation to alternative nursing accommodation.
+Or helping to facilitate relocation to alternative nursing accommodation.